 Advocating for Female Patients when the Medical Profession Fails them

-Schochor, Federico and Staton, P.A. is an award-winning, medical malpractice law firm with offices in Baltimore, MD and Washington D.C.
+Schochor, Staton, Goldberg, and Cardea, P.A. is an award-winning, medical malpractice law firm with offices in Baltimore, MD and Washington D.C.
 Put our expertise to work by contacting us at 410-234-1000 or filling out a contact form.